openmultiplayer/web/docs/scripting/functions/GangZoneGetFlashColourForPlayer.md

 Flashing color of gangzone for player.

 0: Failed to execute the function.
-The gangzone is not showned for the player.
+The gangzone is not shown for the player.

 ## Related Functions